petesolo/c-learning/README.md

-# learning projects on C language
+# C Learning - projects for practice
+this repository contains projects for practicing C coding